Neck Pain and Associated Conditions

 A Neck pain that has persisted for more than 6-8 weeks is considered chronic.
 The most probable structures involved in chronic conditions are facet joints, the cervical vertebrae or disc.
 It can be at a single level (i.e. structures between two vertebrae) or multiple levels.

 The natural wear and tear on the cervical spine over time take place as a process of aging.
 The disc gradually loses its hydration and its ability to cushion the spinal vertebrae.
 If the wear and tear of the spine have progressed significantly it can lead to painful irritation of a cervical nerve in various ways, such as a herniated disc, pinched nerve, or changes in the facet joints (facet arthropathy) and spondylosis.

 Disc Herniation (PIVD)

-Herniation of cervical disc is when the jelly-like inner layer, the nucleus pulposus, leaks out through a tear in the disc’s protective outer layer, the annulus fibrosus.
+Herniation of a cervical disc is when the jelly-like inner layer, the nucleus pulposus, leaks out through a tear in the disc’s protective outer layer, the annulus fibrosus.
 A herniated disc may compress a cervical nerve giving rise to radicular pain in the hands, condition known as cervical radiculopathy.

 Spinal Stenosis/ Myelopathy

-Myelopathy results when the narrowing of central canal is severe enough to compress the spinal cord.
+Myelopathy results when the narrowing of the central canal is severe enough to compress the spinal cord.
 Symptoms like weakness or problems with coordination in the arms, hands, legs, or feet are features of advanced stage Myelopathy.

 By identifying the pattern of numbness, reflex changes and muscle weakness a physiotherapist can easily predict the nerve root involved and the level at which nerve is compressed.